osohq/oso/docs/understand/overview.rst

 What often happens, however, is the authorization system used makes it hard to take an intuitive concept and implement it.

-oso policies are written usen a declarative language, designed specifically for writing authorization logic in applications.
+oso policies are written using a declarative language, designed specifically for writing authorization logic in applications.
 This means that you write what you want the outcome to be, and oso worries about things like what order to run things in, and how to achieve the desired end goal.

 Let's take a slightly more complex example continuing from above.
 Suppose we now